Acute Necrotizing Ulcerative Gingivitis (ANUG) “Trench Mouth”

 In addition, this stage involves professional prophylaxis (cleaning) in the form of scaling and root planning and establishing oral hygiene home-care habits that the patient can use daily.

-Predisposing factors will also be addressed, including smoking, poor sleep habits, poor oral hygiene, and acute stress.
 In addition, The dentist or dental specialist can perform a gingivectomy procedure to treat gum damage and prevent disease progression.

 Treatment of Disease Sequelae & Maintenance